docker/docs/Single-Sign-on/faqs.md

 ### Q: Where can I find detailed instructions on how to configure Docker SSO?

-For step by step instructions on how to configure Docker SSO, see [Single Sign-on docs](/single-sign-on/#index.md).
+For step by step instructions, see [Configure Single Sign-on](index.md).

 ### Q: Is it possible to use more than one IdP with Docker SSO?